nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-2/index.md

 To demonstrate the ease of LogicBlocks and how we can handle this in a very human-friendly way, let me go ahead and comment it as I go along.

-I'll be adding a `FadeingOut` state, create some fitting inputs and outputs for the machine, make sure to send and listen to the inputs and also produce and handle the outputs.
+I'll be adding a `FadingOut` state, create some fitting inputs and outputs for the machine, make sure to send and listen to the inputs and also produce and handle the outputs.
 There's a new concept being introduced also - you'll probably catch it!

 On the game logic side of things, we start by adding our new Input and Outputs.